10 Best Software Architecture Patterns You Must Know About

 2. Event-driven Architecture Pattern

-The event-driven pattern consists of two topologies – mediator and broker.
-A mediator is used when multiple steps are needed to be orchestrated within an event through a central mediator.
+The event-driven architectural style consists of two topologies – mediator and broker.
+A mediator is used when multiple steps are needed to be orchestrated within an event bus through a central mediator.
 On the other hand, a broker is used to chain events together without using a central mediator.

 A good example that uses event-driven architecture is an e-commerce site.
 The event-driven architecture enables the e-commerce website to react to various sources at a time of high demand.
 Simultaneously, it avoids any crash of the application or any over-provisioning of resources.